-The Tula System is intended to create a myringotomy and insert a tympanostomy tube using the Tula Tube Delivery System in pediatric (aged 6 months and older) and adult patients indicated to receive tympanostomy tubes.
-The Tula System is used to deliver a tympanostomy tube under local anesthesia induced using the Tula lontophoresis System and TYMBION, a combination of an amide local anesthetic and an alphaand beta-adrenergic agonist.
+The Tula Tympanostomy System is intended to create a myringotomy and insert a tympanostomy tube using the Tula Tube Delivery System in pediatric (aged 6 months and older) and adult patients indicated to receive tympanostomy tubes.
+The Tula Tympanostomy System is used to deliver a tympanostomy tube under local anesthesia induced using the Tula Iontophoresis System and TYMBION, a combination of an amide local anesthetic and an alpha- and beta-adrenergic agonist.